GKnirps/ukidek/year-01.md

 ![Digging designations for the entrance hall and an unfinished door.](img/year-01/entrance-hall-plan.png "Dig faster!")

-Ingish the mason has created the first door which I orderd to be placed in the entrance hall
+Ingish the mason has created the first door which I ordered to be placed in the entrance hall.

 ### 25th Granite, 250

 ![A herd of elephants wandering through a thick forest](img/year-01/elephants.png "Some people see majestic creatures.
 I see a source of meat and ivory.")

-Aparently, elephants roam this area.
+Apparently, elephants roam this area.
 Today we saw a few of them.
-Somewhat disturbing, but I have been told that those stries about elephants that murder scores of dwarves are only a legend and that they are actually rather peaceful animals.
+Somewhat disturbing, but I have been told that those stories about elephants that murder scores of dwarves are only a legend and that they are actually rather peaceful animals.

 We should still place some cage traps later on.
 One elephant can feed the fortress for some time and even give use valuable ivory.
 Maybe we can even start breeding them.
 But for now, we just ignore them, just like they ignore us.